~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Modules and Plugins

-Unreal Engine’s modular architecture organizes code into modules and plugins, which is different from standard C++ project structures.
+Unreal Engine’s modular architecture organizes code into modules and plugins, which differs from typical standard C++ project structures.

 public class MyModule : ModuleRules